mozilla/policy-templates/README.md

     "FlashPlugin": {
       "Allow": ["http://example.org/"], /* Sites on the allow list do not override Flash being completely disabled */ "Block": ["http://example.edu/"],
-      "Default": [true|false], /* If this is set to true, flash is always enabled.
+      "Default": [true|false], /* If this is set to true, Flash is always enabled.
 If it is set to false, Flash is never enabled */
       "Locked": [true|false]
     }
   }